National Symposium on Long COVID Research and Rehabilitation-Informed Pandemic Preparedness

 Where: UBC Point Grey campus (room details coming soon).
 Streaming to view some sessions will be available.

-Who’s involved: This event is a collaborative effort led by people with lived experience of Long COVID, along with the Post-COVID-19 Interdisciplinary Clinical Care Network (PC-ICCN), faculty members from University of British Columbia, University of Toronto, and Université Laval, and members of the Rehabilitation Science Research Network for COVID, and the Long COVID Web Network.
+Who’s involved: This event is a collaborative effort led by people with lived experience of Long COVID, along with the Post-COVID-19 Interdisciplinary Clinical Care Network (PC-ICCN), faculty members from University of British Columbia, University of Toronto, and Université Laval, and members of the Rehabilitation Science Research Network for COVID, Provincial Post-Covid Recovery Clinic, and the Long COVID Web Network.

 Keep in the Loop: Register for the event now, or just sign up to stay informed with details about the program such as keynote, session plans, and exact locations.